johnosbb/Artificial-intelligence/dreambooth.md

 ![image](https://user-images.githubusercontent.com/12407183/206870320-a1343480-f94e-495d-ac1a-643b713324ae.png)

-You can then download this to use in your local version of Stable Diffusion.
+You can then download this to use in your local version of Stable Diffusion by copying it in to the models directory.
+This model can then be used to render the images by selecting the prompt

 ## Installing Locally